 Savings

 Though you might have a large amount saved up just for this purpose (and if you do, kudos!), most people don’t want to dip into their savings to make a purchase that isn’t for an emergency.
-This is especially true if your savings is invested in a way that accrues interest.
-Klarna offers the option of spreading out the payments so you might be able to handle it without touching your savings.
+This is especially true if your savings are invested in a way that accrues interest.
+Klarna offers the option of spreading out the payments, so you might be able to handle it without touching your savings.

 Bottom Line